 Solutions to Stop and Prevent Addiction

-In order to cope with the growing crisis of prescription drug addiction, doctors need to be more aware of the potential of opoid painkillers to become addictive.
+In order to cope with the growing crisis of dangerous prescription drug addiction, doctors need to be more aware of the potential of opoid painkillers to become addictive.
 Physicians must scale back on prescribing opoids for acute pain as much as possible and start off with high doses of ibuprofen instead.
 Prescriptions for opoid drugs should be limited and filled only if absolutely necessary.
 If any opoids are prescribed it is necessary for doctors to provide patients with a warning and explanation of the potential they have to be addictive.
 Patients must be well-informed about the risks involved with taking prescription opoids and understand how addictive they can be even with short-term use.

 Another important missing element is specialized training for doctors to have a better understanding of addiction.
-Physicians need mandatory education and training in the diagnosis and treatment of addictive disease with emphasis on prescription drugs.
+Physicians need mandatory education and training in the diagnosis and treatment of addictive disease with emphasis on dangerous prescription drugs.
 If doctors are unable to identify the signs of addiction then they might continue providing medication to patients that are abusing the drugs.
 An effort must be made on the part of physicians to stop prescription drug abuse and be responsible for preventing addiction.
 Stop Prescription Drug Abuse

 photo credit: CDC